fortesenselabs/trade_flow/docs/resources.md

 - **Initial User Scale:** For the initial phase, the platform should be capable of comfortably handling a million users.
 However, scaling for significantly larger user bases can be addressed in later development stages.

 **Note:** This documentation assumes some familiarity with machine learning concepts and tools.

+## Dump

+Configuration:
+Edit the `config.json` OR `config.yaml` OR `config.jsonc` file to define your API keys, trading strategies, and risk parameters.